Internationalizing Flutter apps

 This section provides a tutorial on how to internationalize a Flutter application, along with any additional setup that a target platform might require.

-Setting up an internationalized app: the Flutter_localizations package
+Setting up an internationalized app: the Flutter _localizations package

-To use flutter_localizations, add the package as a dependency to your pubspec.yaml file:
+add the package as a dependency to your pubspec.yaml file:

 dependencies: